 Our approach to stakeholder engagement is that we ensure a good understanding of the views and expectations that help define our present and future sustainability strategies.
 Particularly, we have engaged with the stakeholders that are directly impacted by our Group's operations, including investors, customers, employees, suppliers, local community, and regulatory bodies.
 We continue to maintain ongoing communication with our key stakeholders to understand their concerns and interests towards our operations and sustainability performances.
 Feedback collected through the stakeholder engagement exercises has provided valuable insights to our strategic development, and also has contributed to the preparation of this ESG Report.
-With the outbreak of COVID-19 pandemic, the Group also adopts various e-channels, such as online meetings, for communication with various stakeholders.
+The Group also adopts various e-channels, such as online meetings, for communication with various stakeholders.
 Other communication channels with stakeholders include annual general meetings, financial reports, announcements, supplier visits, customer feedbacks, employee surveys, etc.